Australian Rocket Systems Training Network

 Providing a platform where members of the network can effectively share and showcase activities.

-Joining the Australian Rocketry & Propulsion Training Network (ARPTN) is simple.
+Joining the Australian Rocket Systems Training Network (ARSTN) is simple.
 Express your interest (link), and our team will guide you through the onboarding process.
 Together, let’s build a future-ready workforce and propel Australia to new heights.

 There is no cost.